appstore-zencore/sftpd/README.rst

 1. sftpd.root defaults to os.getcwd().
 2. sftpd.keyfile defaults to ~/.ssh/id_rsa.
 3. You can use ssh-keygen to generate server key.
+4. sftpd.users defaults to users.yml, it is yaml format config file contains users and users' password.

 Example users